input-output-hk/partner-chains-smart-contracts/docs/README.md

 ![MPTRootToken minting](MPTRoot.svg)
 <figcaption align = "center"><i>Merkle root token minting</i></figcaption><br />

-The merkle tree has to be constructed in the exact same way as it is done by [following merkle tree implementation](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/src/TrustlessSidechain/MerkleTree.hs).
+The merkle tree has to be constructed in the exact same way as it is done by the following [merkle tree implementation](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/src/TrustlessSidechain/MerkleTree.hs).
 Entries in the tree should be calculated as follow:

 ```haskell
 data MerkleTreeEntry = MerkleTreeEntry